 Important Food Allergy Holiday Reminder

-As I’m writing this it is Thanksgiving week, and more food-focused holidays are around the corner as we head into December!
+It is Thanksgiving week, and more food-focused holidays are around the corner as we head into December!

-I wanted to briefly remind food allergic individuals, as well as friends & family of them, that if you are unsure if you should eat something pre-made or that someone prepared for a party or family event, please go don’t feel pressured to try something that makes you hesitant.
+I wanted to briefly remind food allergic individuals, as well as friends & family of them, that if you are unsure if you should eat something pre-made or that someone prepared for a party or family event, please go don’t feel pressured to eat something that makes you hesitant.

 It’s much better to avoid questionable foods than to risk your life.

 Here are a few reminders that I tell myself each holiday:

 - ♦ Bring a snack for yourself as a backup.
 Don’t feel bad if you need to eat it, it’s why you brought it.
 Remember that it’s better to eat granola or your own leftovers than go to the ER.

 - ♦ Talk to your family members and friends to make sure your allergen won’t be in any dishes.
 I provide a safe list of brands/items they can buy, if you feel comfortable with that, it is one option to try to control your environment.
 If it’s something like a friends-giving, I normally will only snack on something I’ve brought myself, and I will wash any plates or cups myself, to be certain it’s all clean.
 Since this is all based on your comfort-level, do what feels right to you.
 My mother-in-law no longer uses peanuts/peanut ingredients in her house, and she buys safe ingredients for the dishes I will be eating, so I feel comfortable eating at her home over the holidays.

 - ♦ Make sure no peanut products will be out and about (i.e. snack bowls, candy, dog treats.)